-Students who have a score of less than proficient (2.0) on summative assessments will have an opportunity to follow the retake procedure.
+Students who have a score <1.5 on summative assessments will have an opportunity to follow the retake procedure.
 The teacher may also require additional formative work prior to the retake.
 Parents and if applicable case managers, will be notified when a student is required to do a retake.